sagemath/sagewiki_to_gh-2022-10-10/faq.md

 {{{export MAKE="make -j8"}}} will enable 8 threads for parts of the build that support parallelism.

 === How do I run Sage in a browser that is not the system default === Issue this command "env SAGE_BROWSER=opera /usr/bin/sage -notebook" either from the command prompt or as a menu command for Sage.
+Assumes a linux operating system, opera as the browser, and I happen to use KDE as my desktop.

 == Developing in Sage ==
 === What tools do I need to develop in Sage? ===